bioinformatics-ua/dicoogle/dicoogle-webcore/README.md

 The developer may also choose to create the module under the UMD format.
 The developer can make multiple node-flavored CommonJS modules and use tools like browserify to bundle them and embed dependencies.
 The exported module must be a single constructor function, in which instances must have a `render(parent)` function, which will attach the contents of the plugin to the `parent` DOM element.
+The parent will be a div with its class defined as `"dicoogle-webcore-<slotid>_<plugin-index>"` (e.g. `"dicoogle-webcore-query_0"`).
+The div of these parents will have a class `"dicoogle-webcore-<slotid>"`.
+The Dicoogle web application may use these classes to style these additional UI elements.

 All modules will have access to the `DicoogleWeb` plugin-local alias for interfacing with Dicoogle.
 If the plugin is to be attached to a result slot, it must also implement `onResult(result)`.
 Query plugins can invoke